-Promoting economic stability is partly a matter of avoiding economic and financial crises.
-It also means avoiding large swings in economic activity, high inflation, and excessive volatility in exchange rates and financial markets.
-Instability can increase uncertainty and discourage investment, impede economic growth, and hurt living standards.
-A dynamic market economy necessarily involves some degree of instability, as well as gradual structural change.
-The challenge for policymakers is to minimize the instability of their own country and others without reducing the economy’s ability to raise living standards through higher productivity, efficiency, and employment.
+Promoting economic stability is partly a matter of avoiding economic and financial crises, large swings in economic activity, high inflation, and excessive volatility in foreign exchange and financial markets.
+Instability can increase uncertainty, discourage investment, impede economic growth, and hurt living standards.
+A dynamic market economy necessarily involves some degree of volatility, as well as gradual structural change.
+The challenge for policymakers is to minimize instability in their own country and abroad without reducing the economy’s ability to improve living standards through rising productivity, employment, and sustainable growth.

 Economic and financial stability is both a national and a multilateral concern.
-As recent experiences in world financial markets have shown, countries have become more interconnected.
-Problems in one apparently isolated sector can result in problems in other sectors and spillovers across borders.
-No country is an “island” when it comes to economic and financial stability.
+As recent financial crises have shown, economies have become more interconnected.
+Vulnerabilities can spread more easily across sectors and national borders.

 How does the IMF help?

 Surveillance: Every country that joins the IMF accepts the obligation to subject its economic and financial policies to the scrutiny of the international community.
-The IMF is mandated to oversee the international monetary system and monitor the economic and financial policies of its 188 member countries.
-This process, known as surveillance, takes place at the global, level and in individual countries and regions.
-The IMF considers whether domestic policies promote countries’ own stability by examining risks they might pose to domestic and balance of payments stability and advising on needed policy adjustments.
-It also proposes alternatives if countries’ policies promote domestic stability, but could impact global stability.
+The IMF’s mandate is to oversee the international monetary system and monitor economic and financial developments in and the policies of its 189 member countries.
+This process, known as surveillance, takes place at the global level and in individual countries and regions.
+The IMF assesses whether domestic policies promote countries’ own stability by examining risks they might pose to domestic and balance of payments stability and advises on needed policy adjustments.
+It also proposes alternatives when countries’ policies promote domestic stability but could adversely affect global stability.

 The IMF monitors members’ economies through regular—usually annual—consultations with each member country.
-During these consultations, IMF staff discusses economic and financial developments and policies with national policymakers, and often with representatives of business, labor unions, and civil society.
-Consultations consider the impact of fiscal, monetary, financial, and exchange rate policies on the member’s domestic and balance of payments stability, as well as on global stability, and assess risks and vulnerabilities.
-The IMF offers advice on policies to promote each country’s macro-financial and balance of payments stability, drawing on experience across its membership.
+During these consultations, IMF staff discusses economic and financial developments and policies with national policymakers, and often with representatives of the private sector, labor and trade unions, academia, and civil society.
+Staff assesses risks and vulnerabilities, and considers the impact of fiscal, monetary, financial, and exchange rate policies on the member’s domestic and balance of payments stability and assesses implications for global stability.
+The IMF offers advice on policies to promote each country’s macroeconomic, financial, and balance of payments stability, drawing on experience from across its membership.

-The policy framework for these consultations is set in the Integrated Surveillance Decision.
-These consultations are also informed by membership-wide initiatives, including:
+The framework for these consultations is set forth in the IMF Articles of Agreement and, more recently, in the Integrated Surveillance Decision.
+The consultations are also informed by membership-wide initiatives, including

 The IMF also closely monitors global and regional trends.

-The IMF’s periodic reports on the World Economic Outlook, its regional overviews, the Fiscal Monitor, and the Global Financial Stability Report analyze global and regional macroeconomic and financial developments.
-The IMF is well positioned to facilitate multilateral discussions on issues of relevance or common concern to groups of members, and in the process, advance shared understanding on policies to promote stability.
-In this context, the Fund has been working with the G-20 to assess the consistency of those countries’ policy frameworks with balanced and sustained growth for the global economy.
+The IMF’s periodic reports, the World Economic Outlook, its regional overviews, the Fiscal Monitor, and the Global Financial Stability Report, analyze global and regional macroeconomic and financial developments.
+The IMF’s broad membership makes it uniquely well suited to facilitate multilateral discussions on issues of common concern to groups of member countries, and to advance a shared understanding of policies needed to promote stability.
+In this context, the Fund has been working with the Group of 20 advanced and emerging economies to assess the consistency of those countries’ policy frameworks with balanced and sustained growth for the global economy.

 The Fund has reviewed its surveillance mandate in light of the global crisis.
-It has introduced a number of reforms to improve financial sector surveillance within member countries and across borders, improve understanding of interlinkages between macroeconomic and financial developments (including through the Spillover Reports), and promote greater debate on these matters.
-These reforms, along with those being implemented following the 2011 Triennial Surveillance Review, will go a long way to address the concerns raised in the 2011 report by the Independent Evaluation Office.
+It has introduced a number of reforms to improve financial sector surveillance within member countries and across borders, to enhance understanding of interlinkages between macroeconomic and financial developments (e.g. through a Spillover Report), and promote debate on these matters.

 Data: In response to the financial crisis, the IMF is working with members, the Financial Stability Board, and other organizations to fill data gaps important for global stability.

 Technical assistance: The IMF helps countries strengthen their capacity to design and implement sound economic policies.
-It provides advice and training on a range of issues within its mandate, including fiscal, monetary, and exchange rate policies; the regulation and supervision of financial systems; statistics systems; and legal frameworks.
+It provides advice and training in areas of core expertise—including fiscal, monetary, and exchange rate policies; the regulation and supervision of financial systems; statistics; and legal frameworks.

 Lending: Even the best economic policies cannot completely eradicate instability or avert crises.
-If a member country does experience financing difficulties, the IMF can provide financial assistance to support policy programs that will correct underlying macroeconomic problems, limit disruption to the domestic and global economies, and help restore confidence, stability, and growth.
-IMF financing instruments can also support crisis prevention.
+If a member country faces a balance of payment crisis, the IMF can provide financial assistance to support policy programs that will correct underlying macroeconomic problems, limit disruption to both the domestic and the global economy, and help restore confidence, stability, and growth.
+The IMF also offers precautionary credit lines for countries with sound economic fundamentals for crisis prevention.